-The 11th ranked as the hardest hole on the course in 2015.
+The 11th ranked as the hardest hole on the course last year once again, playing an average 4.48 with just 10 birdies on the hole all week.
 Although it’s also a tough drive, this was largely because of the difficulty of the second shot.
 With the hole measuring 505 yards, all but the very longest hitters will be coming in from 200 yards or more with their approach.
 It’s downhill to a green that’s protected short and left by water.
 Anything turning towards the hazard will kick, or feed, in that direction and will inevitably end up wet.
 The bail-out is to the right, but players know that this will leave a hugely difficult chip, back across a green sloping away to the water.

 12th tee shot

 This one shouldn’t be too difficult for the top pros.
 Just 155 yards, it’s just an eight or nine iron.
 But, it’s one of the most feared shots on the course.
 A key reason for this is the swirling wind in this section of “Amen Corner.”
 It could be blowing one direction on the 11th green and a completely different one on the 12th.
 This leads to indecision and there’s a significant hazard to punish any indecision here – Rae’s Creek.
 Anything coming up short will end up wet (unless your name is Fred Couples,) but going long isn’t clever either with azaleas and tough bunkering waiting through the putting surface.
 The challenge is to get the distance absolutely spot on.